Table of Contents

 This tutorial was written by Cameron Pavey, a full-stack developer living and working in Melbourne.
 You can connect with them on X to see more of their work!

 Cross-Origin Resource Sharing (CORS) is a mechanism through which browsers determine whether to block frontend JavaScript code from making cross-origin requests.
 Cross-origin requests occur whenever your application calls an API hosted on a different origin.
-In practice, this is often the majority of your API calls.
+In practice, they often make up the majority of your API calls.
+But they also commonly produce errors.

-Before the browser initiates the desired API call (GET, POST, etc.) it first issues an OPTIONS request to the remote server that includes current origin.
+Before the browser initiates the desired API call, it first issues an OPTIONS request to the remote server that includes current origin.
 The response for this request will provide the browser with the relevant CORS policy headers so the browser can adhere to it accordingly.

 This error indicates that the Access-Control-Allow-Origin header is missing in the response from the backend.
+This header is needed to override a browser’s same-origin policy, which is a key function of the CORS protocol.
 If you control the backend, resolving this error can be as simple as modifying the response to include the appropriate headers.

 You can also provide a wildcard as the value (using *).
 However, this is advisable only if your API is intended to be public.
 Do not use a wildcard if it's a private, internal API.